 None.
 The observable outcome is whether the device performs the requested action or not.

-You can use the parameters below to add a strobe light to a screen.
+You can use the parameters below to turn on a strobe light.
 These parameters work with the following commands:

 Element | Description | Type | Required | Notes |